Foot Zone Therapy, Stepping Beyond Reflexology

 Before “reflexology” became a word, several European and Nordic countries used a variety of words to describe the practice of triggering various acupressure points to reduce pain and other symptoms of body dis-ease.
 Most commonly used words today are foot zone therapy and reflexology.

 The popular name for this practice in the United States was devised by Eunice Ingham: “reflexology.”
 Ingham (1889-1974), was the American pioneer of zone therapy.
 She was trained by a chiropractor, Dr. Joseph Riley of Washington, and then worked with him as a physiotherapist.
-Ingham studied intensely to learn more about acupressure points, and soon devoted her life to the practice of what she termed,“reflexology.”
+Ingham studied intensely to learn more about acupressure points, and soon devoted her life to the practice of what she termed, “reflexology.”
 She chose this term to avoid trouble with the medical field, aware that using the word, “therapy” would imply being a healer.
 Eunice Ingham, the “Mother of Reflexology,” became well-known and widely appreciated and therefore popularized the name “reflexology” — essentially replacing the name “zone therapy,” such that it became an unknown term in the United States.
 Ingham also greatly advanced the practice throughout the United States.

 Again, foot-zone titles from various countries, including “reflexology,” are used to describe the same practice of stimulating acupressure points to provide symptomatic relief.
 What exactly does this entail?
-As an example, in response to the symptom of a headache, reflexology activates pressure points located in the big toe, which sends signals to the head to make adjustments that release the headache.
+As an example, in response to the symptom of a headache, reflexology activates pressure points located in the big toe, which sends signals to the head to make adjustments that release a headache.
 That’s wonderful, and sending these signals to the head may relieve pain temporarily.
-But what if the headache (symptom) is caused by a problem located in an area other than the head?
+But what if a headache (symptom) is caused by a problem located in an area other than the head?

 Dr. Charles Ersdal, the “Father of Foot Zone Therapy,” was trained in sonotherapi, and he eventually asked a similar question when he saw that some sonotherapi patients responded well to symptomatic relief, while others who experienced the same symptom, did not.
-What if the same symptom (headache) was being caused by muscle tension, or stress, or one’s menstrual cycle?
+What if the same symptom (a headache) was being caused by muscle tension, or stress, or one’s menstrual cycle?

 Dr. Ersdal’s answer came in a moment of inspiration, in which he envisioned an outstretched human body with the word, “ENTIRETY,” written across it.
 He immediately realized that he needed to turn his focus away from just the symptom of any illness and instead engage in stimulating all of the acupressure points throughout the body so that the cause — wherever its location — would be triggered into optimal health.